sanjeevgiri/raspi-k3s/configs_as_code/README.md

 - nfs server
 - k3s nodes

+# Prequisites
+- All servers are configured for UTC timezone
+- All servers are based on raspberry pi arm 64
+- All servers OS are ubuntu server 22.04.2 LTS Server +
+- All servers have the boot file updated to enable cgroup cgroup=1 cgroup_enable=memory

-# Ansible Control Node Prerequisites
+# Ansible Control Node
-I will be using the host where we plan on deploying the NFS server as the ansible control node.
+In this implementation, the host where we plan on deploying the NFS server as the ansible control node.

 ## Install Ansible, Git, and Configure Setup SSH Keys
 ```shell